AbsoluteKreative/0xTip/README.md

 # 0xTip

 An onchain tipping platform with rewards for creators and supporters.

-Submission for Solana Cypherpunk Hackathon - Colosseum.
+Submission for Solana Cypherpunk Hackathon - Colosseum (2025)

 ## features